OUR LEADERSHIP TEAM

 Caleb plays a lead role in guiding research projects, including speaking with industry executives, maintaining databases and writing reports.
 He is a frequently sought after public speaker, having appearances in Bloomberg, CNBC, the New York Times, and other major publications.

-Caleb is a graduate of Grove City College, where he co-founded the group Students for Ethnic Awareness and Diversity, which provides a safe space for students to engage in communal reflection and reconciliation on matters concerning race, ethnicity, and culture.
+Caleb is a graduate of Grove City College, where he co-founded the group Students for Ethnic Awareness and Diversity, which provided a safe space for students to engage in communal reflection and reconciliation on matters concerning race, ethnicity, and culture.
 He has long had a passion for advocating for people of color in underrepresented environments.

 As a kid, Caleb dreamt of being an astronomer, and he remains enthralled with the scientific understanding of space.
 Outside of work, Caleb is a distance runner, a middling Halo player, and an ardent defender of Jupiter as the best planet.